thinclab/gatacdronecontrol/README.md

 1. #include "GaTACDroneControl.hpp".
 2. Instantiate a GaTACDroneControl object.
-3. Launch the client with the 'launchClient("IP", "Port")' method.
+3. Launch the client with the `launchClient("IP", "Port")` method.
 This sets up the socket connection.
 No other methods will work until this connection is set up.
-4. Set the grid size with the 'setGridSize(int, int)' method.
+4. Set the grid size with the `setGridSize(int, int)` method.
-5. Set up each drone you want to control with the 'setUpDrone(int, int)' method.
+5. Set up each drone you want to control with the `setUpDrone(int, int)` method.
 Drones are given ID #'s in increasing order, starting from 0.
 The grid size must be set (as in step 2) before this method will work.
-6. Start the Gazebo Simulator with the 'startGrid()' method.
+6. Start the Gazebo Simulator with the `startGrid()` method.
-7. Assuming all previous calls worked properly, you are now free to command the drones however you wish (e.g. using move(), land(), takeoff(), etc.).
+7. Assuming all previous calls worked properly, you are now free to command the drones however you wish (e.g. using `move()`, `land()`, `takeoff()`, etc.).
-8. Call the 'closeClient()' method to end the connection.
+8. Call the `closeClient()` method to end the connection.